-There are two types of gorillas living in Virunga National Park in the Democratic Republic of the Congo; mountain gorillas and warfare guerillas!
-The park is home to two hundred mountain gorillas as well as the rebel group M23, which occupies the park.
+There are two types of gorillas living in Virunga National Park in the Democratic Republic of the Congo; mountain gorillas and warfare guerrillas!
+The park is home to 200 mountain gorillas as well as the rebel group M23.
 While the rebels continue to make money off the park by selling “gorilla treks” to tourists, Virunga is officially closed due to the crossfire between M23 and Congolese troops.
 Listen to learn more about Virungas gorillas and the danger they face.

-Story Length: 3:30
+Story Length: 3:27

 In 1994, members of the Hutu ethnic group in the African nation of Rwanda carried out a genocide against the Tutsi ethnic group.
 Over 100 days, more than 800,000 Tutsis and moderate Hutus were killed, often by their neighbors.
 This story looks back at the Rwandan genocide on the tenth anniversary of this terrible chapter in world history.

 The civil war in South Sudan drove thousands of people from their homes.
 Many of them were children who were separated from their families.
 They were called "The Lost Boys."
 For more than a decade these refugees moved around, and many of them were relocated to the United States.
 In this radio story you will hear from a Lost Boy who was resettled in Colorado but later went back to Sudan to help his home country.